Rlynette/Dailys-Delicacies/README.md

 The purpose of this project is to create a web page that reflects a single page application that enables users to order any food anywhere and anytime from a vendor

 ## Technology Used
-HTNL - which was used to build the structure of the pages.
+HTML - which was used to build the structure of the pages.

-CSS - which was used to style the pages incuding the left aside navigation bar
+CSS - which was used to style the pages

+Javascript - which was used to make the page responsive.

 ## Setup

 * Fork this repository on Github